WordPress/gutenberg/docs/reference-guides/core-blocks.md

 ## Date

-Add the date of this post. ([Source](https://github.com/WordPress/gutenberg/tree/trunk/packages/block-library/src/post-date))
+Display the publish date for an entry such as a post or page. ([Source](https://github.com/WordPress/gutenberg/tree/trunk/packages/block-library/src/post-date))

 -	**Name:** core/post-date
 -	**Category:** theme